woraamy/ToDoApp/README.md

 ## 1. Backend Setup

-These steps are necessary for running backtend.
+These steps are necessary for running backend service.

 1.  **Navigate to backend directory:**
     ```bash